Krivich/GPT-Over-API/README.md

 # GPT-Over-API

-GPT-Over-API is a lightweight client for OpenAI's GPT language model, which uses a cost-effective API to eliminate the risk of API token leaks.
-The client can be easily run from an HTML file in your browser and has no third-party dependencies, making it a simple and secure solution for interacting with GPT.
+GPT-Over-API is a lightweight client for OpenAI's GPT language model, which uses a cost-effective API.
+The client can be easily run from an HTML file in your browser and has no third-party dependencies or servers, making it a simple and secure solution for interacting with GPT which keeps your API token in safe.

 ## Getting Started